 Truth is, we live in the day of low-cut blouses and low-rise jeans.
 There is no excuse for cleavage, as you can still be ‘in-style’ without showing all of that.
 But when it comes to low-rise jeans, the best solution is to wear an undershirt and tuck it in.
 That way if the opportunity ever arises for your butt crack to shine, it is nicely covered.

-We are currently in a venue with a stage that is 4ft high.
-It would not take much for one of our attendees to get a front row seat to the ‘Under-Skirt Show’.
+Skirts, shorts and dresses should be knee-length or longer.
+The last thing you want to provide is a front row seat to the ‘Under-Skirt Show’.
 This may keep someone coming back, but I hope that you would not use this as a marketing technique for your church.

 3. Be Relevant

 You know what they say, ‘first impressions count’ – and I couldn’t agree more.
 Lets face it, those who dress like they are stuck in the 90’s are automatically written off as old-fashioned and disconnected.
 So before you even sing the first song, the young crowd has already unplugged because they feel like they can’t relate.

 Change is good, but hard.
 Maybe someone on your team is having a hard time transitioning their clothing style into something a little more ‘relevant’.
 My advice – be kind, but be honest.
 Explain to them the importance of first impressions and encourage them to develop a vision for the younger generation.